Doggo 108

 Teams are ranked weekly by their combined walk scores.
 Every player's weekday challenge results — correct patterns, wrong shapes, and missed days — feed directly into the team total.
 The manager's walks count too.
 Leagues are updated at the end of each week.

 The leaderboard is visible to all players.
-Managed team standings are separate from the Jenga free-pool rankings.
+Managed team standings are separate from the Dognami free-pool rankings.

 Doggo 108 Runs Like a Professional Sport